kyo1988/Kyo.github.io/_posts/2025-09-27-duplication-of-purchase-near-miss.md

 #### Instacart Shampoo (Comparison)

+The Instacart shampoo dataset provides a contrasting example, failing to meet the specification-compliant threshold with a weighted MAD of 0.021854.
+While all validation metrics pass successfully, this result demonstrates the variability in DoP performance across different datasets and categories, highlighting the importance of dataset selection for achieving specification-compliant results.

 | Metric | Target | Actual | Status |
 |--------|--------|--------|--------|
 | Weighted MAD | ≤0.015 | 0.021854 | ❌ FAIL |